odalisk/odalisk/doc/install.md

 ./console assetic:dump
 ```

 Now just point your virtualhost to ``` path/to/your/project/web ``` and you're good to go.
+Then you will have to configure your virtualhost to enable access to Odalisk.

 Some useful pointers to get started
 -----------------------------------